Banh Mi

 Why is it called the banh mi?

 When baguettes first appeared in the North, they were referred to as “Western bread” since, obviously, they were made for the French people.
 However, in the South, back then, people already called the French baguettes by the name banh mi.
 One explanation is that, in Vietnamese, “banh” refers to any food made from flour, especially by baking, and “mi” is the shortened form of bot mi – or wheat flour.
 So, banh mi literally means a cake made from wheat flour.
-Another hypothesis is that the banh mi resembles the sound of “Pain de mie,” which means white bread in French.
-Regardless of the reason behind this, the banh mi is now a universally official name for this Vietnamese baguette.
+Another hypothesis is that banh mi resembles the sound of Pain de mie, which means white bread in French.
+Regardless of the reason, this term has now become the universally accepted name for the Vietnamese baguette.

 When did the Vietnamese banh mi get its shape?

-It is a long journey for the banh mi to come from long, thin, and crusty baguettes to the Vietnamese bread you see today.
+It is a long journey for banh mi to come from long, thin, and crusty baguettes to the Vietnamese bread you see today.

-When first arrived, the banh mi was a classic French baguette – a long, narrow loaf of bread, and was only eaten at a dining table in Western style.
+When first arrived, banh mi was a classic French baguette – a long, narrow loaf of bread, and was only eaten at a dining table in Western style.
 The first attempt to make it was with brick ovens, built in the traditional French style and heated by coal or wood (much resembles pizza wood ovens).

 In the 1910s, when World War I broke out, food scarcity happened worldwide.
 Local bakers had to make changes to the recipes by adding rice flour to make up for the shortage of wheat flour.
 Adding to that, the way Vietnamese bakers constructed their ovens with local building materials allowed the moisture to stay inside longer.
-The mixture of wheat and rice flour and the sealed structure of the baking ovens resulted in a softer and airier texture inside while thinner and crustier outside the banh mi.
+The mixture of wheat and rice flour and the sealed structure of the baking ovens resulted in a softer and airier texture inside while thinner and crustier outside banh mi.

-Following the economic recession, the banh mi was first cut into smaller pieces and then made shorter and smaller to lower the price and to be ready to eat on the way.
+Following the economic recession, banh mi was first cut into smaller pieces and then made shorter and smaller to lower the price and to be ready to eat on the way.
 This significantly marked the transformation in the shape of banh mi, retaining its appearance until the modern days.

-In the early 1930s, together with the growing familiarity, the banh mi also became more affordable for ordinary people.
+In the early 1930s, together with the growing familiarity, banh mi also became more affordable for ordinary people.
 They were no longer just a staple to serve with French omelets on a dining table with forks and knives, but more a takeaway snack or a dry treat on long trips.

-So, after two centuries of presence and integration, the banh mi has made its way into Vietnamese people’s lives and become a part of our regular diet, something we cannot live without.
+So, after two centuries of presence and integration, banh mi has made its way into Vietnamese people’s lives and become a part of our regular diet, something we cannot live without.

 The banh mi has been described as “a symphony in a sandwich” by the late chef Anthony Bourdain.

-The banh mi ingredients
+Banh mi ingredients

-Eating the banh mi is truly an exciting culinary experience.
+Eating banh mi is truly an exciting culinary experience.
 The incredible combination of crispy bread, soft cold cuts and meat, crunchy pickles, and fresh herbs will take you through different layers of the sense of taste.
 A typical loaf of banh mi consists of the ingredients listed below for reference:

 • Banh mi bread: Made from high hydration dough and high protein flour, which creates a perfectly light and soft bread with a beautifully caramelized crispy crust.